-What’s your credit score?
-Is it good or is it in need of improvement?
-We explain all you need to know about credit ratings, including the impact they can have on your financial footprint, as well as 10 practical measures for improving them.
+Is your credit score in need of improvement?
+Here we explain all you need to know about credit ratings, the impact they can have on your financial footprint, and tips for improving them.

 Generally speaking, credit reports contain the following information: